 Bio-oils

-While conventional (slow) pyrolysis technology is well-known, optimizing the technology to maximize the production of biofuels with suitable properties require further development.
-Fast Pyrolysis, Flash Pyrolysis, Catalytic Pyrolysis and hydrothermal liquefaction (HtL) are expected to become available technologies by the end of this decade.
+While conventional (slow) pyrolysis technology is well-known, optimizing the technology to maximize the production of biofuels with suitable properties requires further development.
+Given the multiple demonstration facilities now set up, we expect that fast pyrolysis, flash pyrolysis, catalytic pyrolysis, and HTL will become available for producing bio-crudes by the end of this decade.

 Fuel storage, logistics & bunkering